My Published Work

 They can also be found in online journals such as Eclectica, Slant, Gloom Cupboard, The 2River View, Haikuniverse, Pif Magazine, The Adirondack Review, Anti-Heroin Chic, and Adelaide Literary Magazine.

-Er, This Ain’t No Robert Frost
+This Isn’t Robert Frost

-Central Themes: ‘Struggle and Failure and Broken Lives’
+What I Write About: ‘Struggle and Failure and Broken Lives’